phaeusser/UploadFileToAWS-S3/README.md

 # UploadFileToAWS-S3
-Console demo to upload a file to AWS S3 with TransferUtility class from AWS SDK
+.NET Framework Console example demo to upload a file to AWS S3 with TransferUtility class from AWS SDK.
+Only shows upload, does not care about security.